jo1gi/audiobook-dl/README.md

 | Url         | The url of the page where you listen to the audiobook         |
 | -c/--cookie | Path to a Netscape cookie file                                |
 | --combine   | Combine all output files into a single file (requires ffmpeg) |

+## Contributions
+Issues, bug-reports, pull requests or ideas for features and improvements are **very welcome**.